Wellcome Image Awards 2017

-The winning images will go on display in science centres and public galleries around the world.
+The winning images are now on display in science centres and public galleries around the world.

 Images are judged on quality, technique, visual impact, and their ability to communicate and engage.